This deck is confidential. Enter the access code to continue.

 AI infrastructure, vertical AI for regulated industries, deep tech with real IP.
 We run every application through a defensibility filter: can a frontier model replicate this in 12 months?
 If yes, we pass.
 We want companies with proprietary data, domain expertise, or technical moats.

 Teams get speakers, investor prep, investor intros, dedicated mentors, and build nights.
-Plus $300K+ in partner credits (Anthropic, Google Cloud, AWS, NVIDIA).
-The program builds toward Demo Day in front of 300+ investors during Boston Tech Week.
+Plus $600K+ in partner credits (Anthropic, Google Cloud, AWS, NVIDIA).
+The program builds toward Demo Day in front of 300+ attendees during Boston Tech Week.

 We don't disappear.
 TNT alumni stay in the network.
 We continue making VC intros, helping with follow-on raises, and connecting teams with each other.
 The cohort is a lifetime network.